mitaliyadav/ITCS-6190-Assignment-3/README.md

 5.  **Prefix (Required)**: Enter `raw/`.
 This ensures the function only triggers for files in this folder.
 6.  **Suffix (Recommended)**: Enter `.csv`.
 7. Check the acknowledgment box and click **Add**.

+Explanation and Approach
+Approach: This step establishes the event-driven architecture of the pipeline.
+By configuring the S3 trigger with the raw/ prefix, we ensure the Lambda function is invoked immediately and only when a new object is created specifically in the raw landing zone.
+This coupling creates the automated "E" (Extract) phase, where the upload event triggers the transformation process.
+The Orders.csv file serves as the initial data ingestion point, proving the pipeline's automation is functional.

 <img width="3693" height="1556" alt="image" src="https://github.com/user-attachments/assets/d242c31a-586a-436f-b91c-67025fa10896" />